 Historically, Sanatorium Lake was purpose built to provide a water source to a hospital specialising in the treatment of tuberculosis, which was never built.
 Now the lake is a beautiful setting for a number of self-guided walking and horse-riding trails.
 Swimming is not permitted in the lake.
 A 250 metre walk from the car park along the Eco-Tourism Walking Trail takes visitors to an information shelter and the adjacent lake.
 Other picnic areas and walking trails are located near the lake.

-Sanatorium Lake is a great place for families, with many natural features am easy walk with abundant wildlife and natural bush land.
+Sanatorium Lake is a great place for families, with many natural features and an easy walk with abundant wildlife and natural bush land.
 There is signage along the walk as well as a display board at the lake which provides information on the forest environment.
 The best time of year to explore this area is in Spring and Summer.

 The walk is about 2.5km and passes through several vegetation types, including tall eucalypt forests and a wet fern gully.
 Access and parking is available at Days Picnic Ground, Lions Head Road carpark and Sanatorium Picnic Ground.